Western Pennsylvania's trusted news source

 Heintschel debuts

-Against Duquesne, Narduzzi got a look at backup quarterback Cole Gonzales, who relieved Holstein and ultimately led the Panthers on a late-game touchdown drive.
+Against Duquesne, Narduzzi got a look at backup quarterback Cole Gonzales, who relieved Holstein and led the Panthers on a late-game touchdown drive.

 But Narduzzi defended himself by stating that his backup players have the right to play meaningful and competitive snaps, just as the starters do, regardless of a game’s score.